School of Adult & Graduate Studies

 No GMAT or GRE is needed to apply.
 Students come from a variety of backgrounds.
 No matter what your work experience covers, this degree helps you develop as a knowledgeable and confident manger and leader.

-Organizational Leadership Degree Highlights
+Master of Arts in Organizational Leadership Online Degree Program Highlights

 - Define and apply foundational leadership theories and practices.

 - Apply conflict analysis models, tools and processes.